Jailbreaking iPhones: What You’ve Always Wanted to Know

 Apple strongly discourages jailbreaking your iPhone.
 In addition to the risks mentioned above, Apple states that jailbreaking your phone can also lead to crashes, freezes, and data loss.
 The phone may have a shorter battery life, and your voice and data transmission may become unreliable, with dropped calls and slow connections.
 Built-in services, such as iCloud, iMessage, FaceTime, Apple Pay, Weather, and Stocks may experience disruptions, and you might have trouble synchronizing data across platforms.
 Furthermore, you won’t be able to download any new iOS updates, including security patches, leaving your phone increasingly vulnerable.

 Jailbreaking a phone also violates Apple’s software license agreement, and therefore voids any warranty on the phone.
+If you’re trading in your iPhone, make sure you know how to delete everything on your iPhone.

 - Adware: Software that displays unwanted advertising on your phone, often through pop-ups.